-There will be no mention of human rights and even if they agree on North Korea beginning the long process of denuclearization, the absence of nuclear weapons – as significant as that may be, the absence of nuclear weapons does not automatically mean the people of North Korea or the world will experience justice or peace, which are both prerequisites for human rights to be preserved for all people.
+There will be no mention of human rights and even if they agree on North Korea beginning the long process of denuclearization, the absence of nuclear weapons – as significant as that may be, does not automatically mean the people of North Korea or the world will experience justice or peace, which are both prerequisites for human rights to be preserved for all people.

 Now, there will be some who say that neither of these authoritarians should be talking about human rights in the first place since they have never shown the slightest inclination to respect human rights.
-For North Korea, the United Nations Commission of Inquiry on Human Rights in North Korea has found that “it had found evidence of "extermination, murder, enslavement, torture, imprisonment, rape, forced abortions and other sexual violence, persecution on political, religious, racial and gender grounds, the forcible transfer of populations, the enforced disappearance of persons and the inhumane act of knowingly causing prolonged starvation."
+For North Korea, the United Nations Commission of Inquiry on Human Rights in North Korea has found “evidence of 'extermination, murder, enslavement, torture, imprisonment, rape, forced abortions and other sexual violence, persecution on political, religious, racial and gender grounds, the forcible transfer of populations, the enforced disappearance of persons and the inhumane act of knowingly causing prolonged starvation."

 Kim’s rule in North Korea has been entirely based on the forced and brutal subjugation of the North Korean people.
 To not bring up human rights in a one on one meeting is akin to treating an addict by watching them use drugs and doing nothing to even verbally address it.

 Though, let's be serious, the United States is not innocent either.
-On Monday, the same day as the summit for Christ’s sake, Attorney General Jefferson Beauregard Sessions announced that he is ordering immigration judges to no longer regard requests for asylum for people fleeing domestic abuse and gang violence.
+On Monday, the same day as the summit, Attorney General Jefferson Beauregard Sessions announced that he is ordering immigration judges to no longer regard requests for asylum for people fleeing domestic abuse and gang violence.
 Sessions said, “claims by aliens pertaining to domestic violence or gang violence perpetrated by non-governmental actors will not qualify for asylum.”

 Yes, the United States will be sending people back to their imminent deaths.

-I think I can hear all the idiots who shouted “Build the wall!” during trump’s campaign convulsed in ecstatic laughter.
-On a side note, it is official that the United Methodist Church is fine with someone like Beauregard, who is a United Methodist, sending people to their imminent deaths because they have brown skin, but they are not ok with LGBTQ people being leaders in the church.
+I think I can hear all the shouts to “Build the wall!” during trump’s campaign convulsed in ecstatic laughter.
+On a side note, it is official that the United Methodist Church is fine with someone like Sessions, who is a United Methodist, sending people to their imminent deaths because they have brown skin, but they are not ok with LGBTQ people being leaders in the church.
 Why is the UMC dying again?

 Some would object to these two authoritarians discussing human rights at all because they are so abjectly horrible on human rights issues.
 But you do not need to be an expert on human rights to talk about it.
 If that was the case then no country could discuss human rights.